gregfoletta/Articles/content/post/2024-01-08-a-day-in-the-life-the-bgp-table/index.markdown

 <link href="{{< blogdown/postref >}}index_files/reactable/reactable.css" rel="stylesheet" />
 <script src="{{< blogdown/postref >}}index_files/reactable-binding/reactable.js"></script>

-Much has been writted and a lot of analysis performed on the BGP table over the years, a significant portion by the inimitable [Geoff Huston](https://bgp.potaroo.net/).
-However this often focuses on is long term trends, like the growth of the routing table or the the adoption of IPv6 over the span of months or years.
+Much has been written and a lot of analysis performed on the global BGP table over the years, a significant portion by the inimitable [Geoff Huston](https://bgp.potaroo.net/).
+However this often focuses on is long term trends, like the growth of the routing table or the adoption of IPv6 , dealing with timeframes of of months or years.

-I was interested in what was happening in the short term: what does it look like for a router connected to the churning, foamy chaos of the interenet during a single day?
-In this article we’ll investigate the intra-day shenanigans of the global routing table with an eye to finding some of the ridiculous things that go on out there.
+I was interested in what was happening in the short term: what does it look like on the front line for those poor routers connected to the churning, foamy chaos of the interenet, trying their best to adhere to [Postel’s Law](https://en.wikipedia.org/wiki/Robustness_principle)?
+In this article we’ll take a look at a day in the life of the global BGP tabale, investigating the intra-day shenanigans with an eye to finding some of the ridiculous things that go on out there.

 # Let the Yak SHaving Begin

 The first step, as always, is to get some data to work with.
-Thanks to my colleague Andrew Vinton
+Because I was interested in pure BGP UPDATEs not the resulting routing table itself, and didn’t want to have to parse debug output from a virtual router like bird or frr, I decided to write something myself.

+More specifically I went back to a half-finished project and got it into a much more polished, working state.
+The result is **[bgpsee](https://github.com/gregfoletta/bgpsee)**, a multi-threaded BGP peering tool for the CLI.
+Once peered with another router, the BGP messages are converted into JSON so you can quickly view their contents, or in the case of this article, analyse what’s going on.

+Here’s a single BGP update from the dataset I collected, with some of the irrelevant fields removed.

 ``` json
 {